-The First 8 Studios team at WGBH has partnered with learning scientists, content advisors, and preschool teachers, administrators, and children to lay the foundation for research-based early learning using tablet technology.
-After four years of research and development funded by the National Science Foundation, Early Math with Gracie & Friends™ leads the efforts as the cornerstone project.
+The First 8 Studios® at GBH Kids team has partnered with learning scientists, content advisors, and preschool teachers, administrators, parents and children to help lay the foundation for research-based early learning with touchscreen, tablet technology.

 Key Insights about Effective Technology Integration

-The project has generated a list of lessons learned about the effective integration of tablet technology in preschool classrooms.
-A brief list includes:
+Our work has generated lists and articles of lessons learned about the effective integration of tablet technology in preschool classrooms.
+Some important lessons are:

 - Early learning with technology can and should be a social and collaborative experience.

-- Hands-on activities and manipulatives are important for a child’s development and cannot be replaced by technology.
-For each digital activity, there should be a complementary set of hands-on activities so that knowledge can be transferred into real-world applications.
+- Hands-on activities and manipulatives are important for a child's development and cannot be replaced by technology.
+Digital tools should be integrated with hands-on learning experiences and include unique features that strengthen and extend children's hands-on learning.

 - Games for learning need to have gentle pacing and allow for thinking, reflecting, and learning.

 - Partnerships with researchers, advisors, teachers, and children are integral in the development of high-quality learning digital resources.